 No. Under current Canadian legislation, the only legal way to access medical cannabis is through the Access to Cannabis for Medical Purposes Regulation (ACMPR) which applies only to 'persons' and can be authorized only by physicians and nurse practitioners.
-Non-medical (aka "recreational") cannabis products are now also legally available through provincially licensed cannabis retailers under the new Cannabis Act, but are intended for human consumption, and are not approved for animal use.
+Non-medical (aka "recreational") cannabis products are now also legally available through provincially licensed cannabis retailers under the new Cannabis Act, but are intended for human consumption and use in animals is considered similar to 'extra-label' drug use.

 CAN VETERINARIANS DISPENSE CBD PRODUCTS PRODUCED FROM HEMP?